7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 ## Mutator Bindings

-Mutations can be attached to any component using `modify[X]` keyword.
+Mutators can be attached to any component using `modify[X]` keyword.

-If present, they will be applied in an undefined order after the component has been created, but _before_ it is visible to any other component.
+If present, mutators will be applied in an undefined order after the component has been created, but _before_ it is visible to any other component.

 Mutators provide a way to do partial overrides or slight modifications of some existing component without redefining it fully.